 probe-database connection-spec &key database-type => success

 connection-spec A connection specification

 database-type A database type specifier, i.e. a keyword.
-This defaults to the value of default-database-type success A boolean flag.
+This defaults to the value of success A boolean flag.
 If T, the database exists in the database system.